Cut costs by minimising lead-time across your automotive supply chain.

 It’s vital for every participant involved in the automotive supply chain to be able to see the bigger picture.
 This not just gives you more visibility into your supply chain, but also helps you expedite decision making on-the-go and take actions in a preemptive way.
 This sense of control not just enhances customer loyalty, but also drastically reduces penalties owing to delays.
 A 360-degree view of your end-to-end logistics is imperative to ensure that your components flow seamlessly like clockwork from start to end.

 At Maersk, we’re going all the way to give you an integrated supply chain offering.
-For example, our all-new solution 4PL - built in conjunction with E2Open capabilities - is designed to transform raw information across the supply chain into actionable insights for agile decision making.
+For example, the all-new 4PL solution that we built in partnership with E2open, a supply chain provider, is designed to transform raw information across the supply chain into actionable insights for agile decision making.
 This means that even if logistical disruptions were to arise, we can device alternative intermodal options such as rail or air freight to build more resilience.
 To ensure that your components reach your world markets just-in-time and just as planned.